mirror/boost/libs/parameter/doc/python.rst

 .. @build()

-.. _example: index.html#dispatching-based-on-the-presence-of-a-default
+.. .. _example: index.html#dispatching-based-on-the-presence-of-a-default

 In the above example the type of the default for ``color`` is ``mpl::false_``, a type that is distinct from any color map that the user might supply.

 When binding the case outlined above, the default type for ``color`` will not be convertible to the parameter type.
 Therefore we need to tag the ``color`` keyword as a *special* keyword.
+This is done by specifying the tag as ``tag::color**`` when binding the function (see `concept ParameterSpec`_ for more details on the tagging).
 By doing this we tell the binding functions that it needs to generate two overloads, one with the ``color`` parameter present and one without.
 Had there been two *special* keywords, four overloads would need to be generated.
-The number of generated overloads is equal to 2\ :sup:`N`, where ``N`` is the number of *special* keywords.
+The number of generated overloads is equal to 2\
+:sup:`N`, where ``N`` is the number of *special* keywords.

 ------------------------------------------------------------------------------